Yiyuan7/Final-Project/README.md

 ### Interaction Plan
  Plan A: User will interact with the webcam for pose input and the mechanical arm will be the form of output that interact with the phone.

- Plan B: User will interact with different types of sensor(e.g hearrate sensor, accelerator), data will be transformed to mechanical arm for interactinon with the phone.
+ Plan B: User will interact with different types of sensor(e.g hearrate sensor, accelerometer), data will be transformed to mechanical arm for interactinon with the phone.